freeCodeCamp/freeCodeCamp/guide/english/react/react-router/index.md

 ```
 # React Router with redux

-The main thing that many developers face is how to integrate react router with redux to pass down stroe as well as the props from the browser router to enhance the functionality of the component.
+The main thing that many developers face is how to integrate react router with redux to pass down both the store as well as the props from the browser router to enhance the functionality of the component.

 A basic example is as follows: